Connect with others who understand.

 2. Risk Factors for PBC and PSC

 PBC usually begins later than PSC, at an average age of 55.
 PSC is typically diagnosed between ages 30 and 40.
 The rates of both PSC and PBC are slightly higher in some parts of the world, including Northern Europe.
-Overall, both conditions appear to be on the rise, but researchers aren’t sure if that’s because more people are getting the disease or if it’s due to better practice guidelines for diagnosing them.
+Overall, both conditions appear to be on the rise, but researchers aren’t sure if that’s because more people are getting the disease or if it’s due to better practice guidelines for diagnosis.

 • Abdominal pain